LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/writing-a-jolt-specification.md

 ]
 ```

 **Using the & wildcard:** Use the wildcard “&” if you want to use the key on the LHS as a key on the RHS.
-This wildcard has a sugarcoated canonical syntax “&(n,m)” for complex mappings:
+This wildcard has a canonical syntax “&(n,m)” for complex mappings:
 * The first parameter tells the level to go up on the LHS from current node.
 * The second parameter tells which part of the key (applicable when using “ * ” on LHS object keys) to use on the RHS.